 -position in organisation

 -skills and experience to offer

 b.
-The following information shall be included in Associate Membership applications from individuals:
+The following information shall be included in Supporter applications for individuals:

 -name of individual